smartsupp/smartsupp.github.io/_docs/javascript-api/video-recordings.md

 </form>
 ```

-## Disable recordings on some pages
+## Disable recordings on specific pages

-You can also entirely recordings on any given page separately.
+You can disable recordings separately on any single page.

 ```js
 <script>